OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 ### Implementation Guidance

 MINIMUM MVCR Requirements
-* The PI Subject obtains a record of the consent at point in time consent is provided so as to be contextually #usable
+* The PI Principal obtains a record of the consent at point in time consent is provided so as to be contextually #usable
-* The PI Subject and the PI Controller can use the receipt to communicate about the consent and its management
+* The PI Principal and the PI Controller can use the receipt to communicate about the consent and its management
 * The consent receipt can be used by the PI Subject and the Data Controller to prove consent post the point in time the consent was provided
 * verifiable contact information is linked to the record which is proportional to the context and method of consent provision.
 * Conformance for MVCR requires a minimum of: contact information, proportional linking, and minimum viable purpose specification